 Every time you lock or unlock your business, check for wear and tear.
 If you notice that it is getting harder to turn the key or lock and unlock, you should call a professional to replace your locks.

-Periodically check your locks for missing or loose pieces.
+Periodically check your locks for missing or lose pieces.
 You may be able to tighten the loose screws yourself, but it will be beneficial to you to call a locksmith to inspect the lock if the problem persists.

 Calling a locksmith in, even if the job is minor, may prevent you from being locked out of your business and ensure that your business and employees are safe and secure.